-The Graduate Access Melbourne (GAM) scheme is open to Masters by Coursework applicants in the Faculty of Arts graduate school, the Graduate School of Humanities and Social Sciences (GSHSS).
+The Graduate Access Melbourne (GAM) scheme is open to Masters by Coursework applicants in the Faculty of Arts' Graduate School of Humanities and Social Sciences (GSHSS).

 Please note: Graduate Access Melbourne is not available for Graduate Diploma (Advanced), Graduate Diploma, Graduate Certificate, or Graduate Certificate (Advanced) courses in the Faculty of Arts.